schmaustech/ceph-on-hosted-cluster-blog/README.md

 EOF
 ~~~

-Lets go ahead and create the operator group and subscription from the resource yaml file we created:
+Let's go ahead and create the operator group and subscription from the resource yaml file we created.

 ~~~bash
 $ oc create -f ~/openshift-storage-subscription.yaml